mintproject/dame_cli/docs/index.md

 ## Issues, Troubleshooting and Feature Requests

+Known issues with DAME are listed [here](https://github.com/mintproject/dame_cli/issues).

 If you experience any issues when using DAME, or if you would like us to support additional exciting features, please open an issue on our [GitHub repository](https://github.com/mintproject/dame_cli/issues).

 ## Code Releases and Next Updates